Works must be prepared and performed from memory as follows:

 1. Previous winners not eligible.

 2. Event is open to any pianist who is a citizen or permanent resident of Australia or New Zealand.
+Please indicate under 'Notes' on your entry form if you have currently applied for PR status and when you expect to hear from the appropriate authorities.

 5. Adjudicators' reports will be written for the preliminary heats only.
 No marks will be given on these reports.